aneshlya/ispc/docs/ispc.rst

 Namely, new streaming stores, aos_to_soa/soa_to_aos intrinsics for 64 bit types, and a "#pragma ignore".

-One change that potentially may affect compatibility - changed size of short vector types.
+One change that may potentially affect compatibility is the changed size of short vector types.
 If you use short vector types for data passed between C/C++ and ISPC, you may want to pay attention to it.

 Updating ISPC Programs For Changes In ISPC 1.11.0
 -------------------------------------------------

-This release redefined -O1 compiler option to optimize for size, so it may require adjusting your build system accordingly.
+This release redefined the -O1 compiler option to optimize for size, so it may require adjusting your build system accordingly.

-Starting 1.11.0 version auto-generated headers use ``#pragma once``.
-In the unlikely case when your C/C++ compiler is not supporting that, please use ``--no-pragma-once`` ``ispc`` switch.
+Starting with version 1.11.0, auto-generated headers use ``#pragma once``.
+In the unlikely case that your C/C++ compiler does not support that, please use the ``--no-pragma-once`` ``ispc`` switch.

-This release also introduces new AVX-512 target avx512skx-i32x8.
+This release also introduces a new AVX-512 target avx512skx-i32x8.
 It produces code, which doesn't use ZMM registers.

 Updating ISPC Programs For Changes In ISPC 1.12.0